 - pyroma - setup.py validator

 - vulture - unused code detection

-Chances are, you will consider most of the warnings that come from tools like pylint or pep8 or pyflakes to be a bit picky.
-There are warnings about line length, there are warnings about whitespace on empty lines, there are warnings about how much space there is between methods on your class, etc. What you probably want, however, is a list of actual problems in your code.
+Most of the warnings coming from tools such as pylint, pep8 or pyflakes are likely to be a bit picky.
+There are warnings about line lengths, warnings about spaces on empty lines, warnings about how much space there is between methods in your class, etc. However, what you actually need is a list of actual problems in your code.

-For that reason, Prospector has a series of settings and default behaviors to suppress the more picky warnings and only provide things that are important.
+For this reason, prospector has a number of settings and default behavior to suppress more picky warnings and provide only what is important.

 It's my favorite tool for static analysis because of its power, customizations for the team and easy usage.

 You can customize severity, ignore some errors and enable/disable tools by providing the .prospector.yml file.
 For example: